atoptima/Coluna.jl/README.md

 - [ ] Preprocessing specific to reformulated problems / cleaning up of large scale formulations
 - [ ] stabilisation and other convergence speed-up methods
 - [ ] Strong-branching
-- [ ] Parallelisation of the Branch-and-bound tree search
+- [ ] Parallelisation of the Branch-and-Bound Tree Search

 ## Authors